Shrewsbury College: History

 The college traces its origins to the Radbrook campus, which was in use up until 2014, when it was sold to a developer to be turned into luxury housing.
 The Radbrook site was home to Shropshire Technical School for Girls, founded around 1895 and later known as "Shropshire College of Domestic Science and Dairy Work" and then "Radbrook College of Agriculture".
 It amalgamated with other institutions and became a campus of Shrewsbury College of Arts and Technology.

 Merger

 In 2016, the college merged with Shrewsbury Sixth Form College to form the Shrewsbury Colleges Group.
 Together, the college offers academic and vocational courses from three campuses across Shrewsbury.

 In the merged college's first Ofsted report, the college scored Inadequate in both "Behaviour and attitudes" and "Leadership and management" with the remaining scored at Good.
 The college attempted to, unsuccessfully, overturn the report before it was published - with Ofsted upholding the grading upon their revisit.

+Name Change

+In 2025, Shrewsbury Colleges Group announced that it would be changing its name to Shrewsbury College, effective from 1 August 2025.